 How We Can Impact As Consumers?

-- Always choose Organic Cotton and other natural fibers such as Hemp, Linen, Bamboo, Peace Silk etc. which are way better than man made synthetic fibers in terms of quality, comfort and their impact on environment.
+- Always choose Organic Cotton and other natural fibers such as Hemp, Linen, Bamboo, Peace Silk, etc. which are way better than man-made synthetic fibers in terms of quality, comfort, and their impact on the environment.

-- Buy clothes/accessories which have a Fair Trade mark and/or Organic certified.
-Companies who practice Fair Trade give fair wages to local workers, provide them a healthy working environment and treat them with dignity and respect.
+- Buy clothes/accessories which have a Fair Trade mark and/or Organic certification.
+Companies that practice Fair Trade give fair wages to local workers, provide them with a healthy working environment and treat them with dignity and respect.
 So buying a Fair Trade product will help improve the quality of life for communities around the world.
-Also look for products which are organically certified by authentic bodies.
-This way you can ensure that the piece of cloth you are wearing has minimum carbon footprint upon the environment.
+Also, look for products that are organically certified by authentic bodies.
+This way you can ensure that the piece of cloth you are wearing has a minimum carbon footprint on the environment.

 - Last but not the least, imbibe the rule of “Reduce, Reuse, Recycle”.
-Think before buying and buy only if you actually need.
-It’s always better to have a well managed wardrobe with a minimalistic approach rather than over crowding it and getting confused about what-to-wear.
-Besides, the final and the most important thing is to recycle all your clothes in a creative way.
+Think before buying and buy only if you actually need it.
+It’s always better to have a well-managed wardrobe with a minimalistic approach rather than overcrowding it and getting confused about what to wear.
+Besides, the final and most important thing is to recycle all your clothes in a creative way.
 A good way is to donate your clothes to the needful and you can also buy second-hand clothes.
-Make sure that your old clothes are sent to proper recycling units and are not dumped into the landfills.
+Make sure that your old clothes are sent to proper recycling units and are not dumped into landfills.

 So practice these simple ways to create a sustainable wardrobe, be proud of what you wear, and encourage others to do so by being a living example, not by giving lectures.
 Don’t forget to share your experiences of this wonderful journey.
 We would be happy to hear from you.